 By the time I got to college, everyone kept telling me that I needed to be sure to study abroad before I left.
 Like most college students, I didn’t have a lot of disposable income.
 Honestly, it was a struggle to just figure out my tuition let alone a trip across seas.
 But I decided to make it happen some way or another.
 And there was no doubt in my mind that if I were going to go anywhere, it would have to be some place, some country in Africa.
 During my junior year I learned of an opportunity to spend two weeks in Ghana.
 The two week time span was a bit more budget friendly and I literally jumped at the opportunity.
-The time I spent there the end of 2008-2009 was marvelous, to say the least but we’ll get to that later.
-When we left the country, my professor, who went with us, told us that the lessons we learned there would reveal themselves in time.
-I didn’t know realize how right he was.
+The time I spent there, at the end of 2008, beginning of 2009, was marvelous to say the least, but we’ll get to that later.
+When we left the country, my professor, who went with us, told us that the lessons we’d learned there would reveal themselves in time.
+I couldn’t have known how right he was.

 I had to resubmit.

-I always thought that when I got my ancestry results, the answers that I had been searching for most of my life, that I would be so overcome with emotion that I would weep.
+I always thought that when I got my ancestry results, the answers I’d been searching for most of my life would appear.
+I thought that I would be so overcome with emotion that I would weep.
 But it didn’t happen…right away.
 I texted my coworker and friend Victoria Uwumarogie and told her what I’d found.
 The conversation went like this:

 Victoria: “So how do you feel about your results?